ViaCZT/AndroidApp_Echo361/items/report.md

    * Additional description: The data initialisation is performed only once, which is to convert the files (students.csv, teachers.csv, courses.scv) in the asset folder into the correct data structure and store them in the Firebase, so these code in the MainActivity class is commented now.

 3. [FB-Syn] (hard) Any changes in Firebase will be applied immediately without restarting the app.
-   * Class ForumTotalActivity, line of code: 62-181
+   * Class ForumTotalActivity, lines of code: 62-181
-   * Class ForumDetailActivity, line of code: 53-73
+   * Class ForumDetailActivity, lines of code: 53-73
-   * class ChatActivity, line of code: 75-133
+   * class ChatActivity, lines of code: 75-133
-   * class EnrollActivity, line of code: 122-151
+   * class EnrollActivity, lines of code: 122-151
-   * class DropActivity, line of code: 62-91
+   * class DropActivity, lines of code: 62-91
    * Additional description: The "onDataReceived" function is a function that gets called after data has been downloaded from Firebase.

 **Feature Category: UI Design and Testing**